 Social activist, author and scholar Angela Davis will deliver the keynote address March 31 at 4:30 in McCosh 50 to lead the Conference on Gender, Violence and Anti-Violence.

 Approximately 150 students submitted more than 500 photographs in hopes of winning top prize in the International Eye 8 Photo Contest sponsored by the Office of International Programs and PIIRS.

-Two Princeton University seniors have been awarded the Henry Richardson Labouisse '26 Prize to spend one year pursuing international civic engagement projects after graduation.
-The $30,000 prize will support a project by Diane Jeon in South Africa and Storm Portner in Sierra Leone.
+Princeton University seniors Pelin Asa and Sean Treacy have been awarded the Henry Richardson Labouisse '26 Prize to spend one year pursuing international civic engagement projects following graduation.